-- A cluster facilitation team of technical demonstrators will be constituted to support village project management units.
-These facilitators will be from Department of Soil and Water Conservation, Water Resource Department, Forest Department and C&RD Department etc. - Maintain a registry of Traditional Knowledge Holders and Innovators by Enterprise Facilitation Centres of MBDA. - Enterprise Resource Persons of EFCs (Enterprise Facilitation Centers) will support the village management unit in planning for development of enterprises in each of the project village.
-Allocate short term technical experts from the pool of experts maintained by district management unit of MBDA.
-These technical experts will assist the village executing agencies in CNRM plan preparation, supervision and implementation.
+- Consolidated block plan will be sent by BPMU to respective DPMU along with village CNRM plans and recommendations thereon. - A cluster facilitation team of technical demonstrators will be constituted to support village project management units.
+These facilitators will be from Department of Soil and Water Conservation, Water Resource Department, Forest Department and C&RD Department etc. - Enterprise Resource Persons of EFCs (Enterprise Facilitation Centers) will support the village management unit in planning for development of enterprises in each of the project village.